What Is Amazon Logistics: Everything You Need to Know

 Be clear on Call to Action.
 Instead of saying “We would like to hear from you” or “Share your thoughts about us”, you can be more direct.
 You can ask them directly – “Give us a 5-star rating” or “Click here to give us a 5-star rating”.
 Ensure that you offer them easy and obvious options.

 Tell your customers that you’re there to help them and that you’re willing to make all their bad experiences right.
 Apart from Amazon Logistics, your reputation is also at stake.

 Just as a coin has two sides, the Amazon Logistics program also has benefits and drawbacks:

 The customer orders are delivered faster.
 In fact, options like same-day shipping or even 2-hour delivery are also available in some geographic locations.

-Amazon has added enhanced map tracking to help customers track their order.
+Amazon has added enhanced map tracking to help customers track their orders.
 Photo confirmation option is also added to ensure the parcel is delivered.

-Amazon Logistics also keeps up with the demand during high and seasonal shipping volume.
+Amazon Logistics also keeps up with the demand during high and seasonal shipping volumes.
 This helps to prevent overcrowding at Amazon warehouses.

 The seller can’t pick the delivery provider to ship his orders.
 So, if there has been a negative experience with a certain service provider, it is most likely to be repeated.